splunk/qbec/site/content/reference/qbec-yaml.md

   # by default, this will use namespaced queries for each namespace.
   clusterScopedLists: true

+  # if the following attribute is set to true and the --app-tag argument is set on the command line, qbec will automatically
+  # change the default namespace for the environment in question by suffixing it with <hyphen><tag-value> (e.g. 'myns-tag')
+  namespaceTagSuffix: true

+  # an arbitrary object to define baseline properties that is merged with environment specific properties.
+  baseProperties:
+    foo: base

   # declaration of late-bound variable definitions that can be passed in on the command line using the --vm:* options.
   vars:
     # external variables are accessed as std.extVar('var-name')